robertwgehl/robertwgehl.github.io/_posts/2023-12-16-ThoughtsThreads.md

 The fediverse in 2023, I would argue, is an even stronger covenantal network than it was in the Gab days.
 Let's look at what's going on: Fedipact. #Fediblock.
 Communal blocklists.
 The Mastodon Server Covenant.
 There is a shared ethical core on the fediverse, and it is possible that this unity-through-federation could be successful in fending off Meta.

-This is why the third meaning of recapitulation -- the term Prodromou dropped so eloquently -- is my favorite.
+This is why the third meaning of recapitulation is my favorite.
 Because it's not nostalgic or atavistic.
 It's not about a sole figure (or a sole corporation) saving us.
 It's not a rehash of an argument we endlessly have.
 It's about unifying.
 And the fediverse could do the seemingly impossible: unifying through heterogeneity.

 A noncentralized unity.

+## Notes

+<a name="note1">[1]</a> My digging into the concept of recapitulation happened by accident.
+One of my interviewees used it to refer to how mainstream culture absorbs alternative practices.
+As a commenter on the fediverse noted, my interviewee most likely meant to say "recuperation", a [term of art from the Situationists](https://en.wikipedia.org/wiki/Recuperation_(politics).
+Based on the context of the interview, I would say this is the case.
+I've edited this post to reflect this to respect the fact that my interviewee probably didn't intend me to interpret him that way.

+I now consider this take on Threads to be the product of a happy accident, since looking at recapitulation led me to the idea of some savior coming to take us back to a lost time.
+I think the narrative around Threads outside of the fedi has been about nostalgia.
+I *definitely* think the narrative about Bluesky has been about nostalgia.
+Even the discourse about Mastodon in its early days was about that.

+And I also like the idea of a unification-through-difference that the third meaning implies.

+However, I don't think this post will form the basis of the chapter of the book.
+Some ideas will travel from it -- including some ideas based on the feedback I got on the fedi -- but this recapitulation idea is a bit to convoluted to make it into my book, which is intended for a broad audience.